klum-dsl/klum-ast/README.md

   Alternatively, the new `withTemplate(s)` mechanism can be used (see [Template Mechanism])

-# KlumDSL Transformation for Groovy
+# KlumDSL-AST Transformation for Groovy
 Groovy AST Transformation to allow easy, convenient and typesafe dsl configuration objects.
 There are two main objectives for this project: